 The holidays are a perfect opportunity for brands to get creative and really have fun with their packaging designs.

 “By adding a festive element to the packaging with a colour change, glitter or ribbons, you are adding what people are looking for during this period.
-You can add value to the packaging by giving them a touch of luxury,” Mick Added.
+You can add value to the packaging by giving them a touch of luxury,” Mick added.

-Keep brand recognisable
+Tip 2: Keep your brand recognisable

 It is important for companies to make decisions regarding their seasonal packaging as soon as possible to avoid missing the event and in time to prepare for any complications or changes that may need making.